Java Web Service Server From Wsdl Example

 Run the client.

-If you use NetBeans IDE to create a service and client, the IDE performs the wsimport
+If you use NetBeans IDE to create a service and client, the IDE performs the wsimport task for you.

 The sections that follow cover these steps in greater detail.